alexbooth92/tutorial-NOvACM2024_SAM/README.md

 # tutorial-NOvACM2024_SAM
 A tutorial on SAM for NOvA for the July 2024 Collaboration Meeting at University of Minnesota.
-Please see docdb- for supporting slides.
+Please see [docdb-63447](https://nova-docdb.fnal.gov/cgi-bin/sso/ShowDocument?docid=63447) for supporting slides.

 To work with SAM on the NOvA GPVMs simply setup a `novasoft` environment as you normally would.
 For example: